It's important to prepare your business for the holiday season, so you can make the most of the increase in holiday spending.

 Be Aware of a Potential Increase in FraudWith holiday shopping, there can also be an increase in the number of fraudsters looking to take advantage of this festive time of year and hoping to hide amongst the volume of holiday transactions.
 Luckily, protecting your business during the holiday season is no different than any other time of the year, it’s just important to be extra careful because your attention will likely be focused on dealing with everything else that comes with running a business through the holidays.
 If you’d like to refresh your knowledge on how to protect your business from fraud, check out our articles on the types of fraud that could hurt your business, and nine ways to spot fraud and avoid processing stolen credit cards for some helpful tips.

 Offer Products Instore and OnlineIt shouldn’t come as a surprise that consumers value being able to shop online in addition to visiting their favorite retailers in stores.
 In Canada, 51% of millennial shoppers think of online shopping first and 50% of US consumers overall think of online shopping first.
 Having an online presence for your store can help you ensure you’re not missing out on half of this year’s holiday shoppers.

 These five tips can help prepare your business for the increase in holiday sales so you can avoid additional stress and instead focus on celebrating the increase in sales.
-To learn more about how Helcim can help your business grow, check out the Helcim Commerce page on our website.
+To learn more about how Helcim can help your business grow, check out our website.